lvsenlv/ubuntu_config/readme.txt

 *****************************************************************************
-***Struction***
+***Instruction***

-all_config.sh is used to configure the linux environment.
+all_config.sh : is used to configure the ubuntu environment.

-config is a directoy which contains all necessary scripts and packages.
+config : is a directoy which contains all necessary scripts and packages.

-config_checksum is used to check the md5 value.
+config_checksum : is used to check the md5 value.

-connection.md expounds the trouble of connection when using ssh to connect the ubuntu which installed in the virtual machine, such as VMware and Virtual box.
+connection.md : expounds the trouble of connection when using ssh to connect the ubuntu which installed in the virtual machine, such as VMware and Virtual box.

 *****************************************************************************
 ***How to use***